plone/training/ttw/rapido.rst

 Every time the user clicks the action, the block is reloaded (so elements are refreshed).

-When the block is inserted in a Plone page using a Diazo rule, the reloading will just replace the current page with the bare block.
+When the block is inserted in a Plone page using a Diazo rule, the reloading will replace the current page with the bare block.
-Usually this is not what we want.
+This is not what we want.

 If we want the current Plone page to be preserved, we need to activate the AJAX mode in the YAML file:

 .. code-block:: yaml